 Unlike industrial propane heaters, a normal indoor and outdoor propane heater is meant to heat only a relatively small area like a living room, small patio, or tent.
 That’s why the majority of propane heater buyers prefer to buy a portable propane heater.
-Portable propane heaters are characterized by its size (normally small-ish), weight (normally under 10 lbs), and mobility (it has wheels if it’s large and/or heavy).
+Portable propane heaters are characterized by their size (normally small-ish), weight (normally under 10 lbs), and mobility (it has wheels if it’s large and/or heavy).

-In our opinion, the best value for money portable propane heater is the MH18B Portable Propane Heater from Mr. Heater.
+In our opinion, the best value-for-money portable propane heater is the MH18B Portable Propane Heater from Mr. Heater.
 It’s affordable, safe, powerful for its size and, very efficient.

 - The 10 Best Portable Propane Heaters:

 - 1. Mr. Heater MH18B Portable Propane Heater

 - 2. Mr. Heater MH12B Hunting Buddy Portable Propane Heater

 - 3. DeWalt DXH150FAV Forced Air Propane Heater

 - 4. Pro-Temp 60,000 BTU Variable Propane Forced Air Heater